-Verzenio is a prescription medication classified as a targeted therapy to treat advanced or metastatic breast cancer that is hormone receptor positive and human epidermal growth factor receptor 2 (HER2) negative.
-It may be used in combination with certain hormone therapies, or alone (as monotherapy).
-Verzenio is manufactured by Eli Lilly and Company.
+Verzenio is a prescription medication classified as a targeted therapy to treat certain patients with advanced or metastatic breast cancer that is hormone receptor-positive and human epidermal growth factor receptor 2 (HER2) negative.
+Depending on the individual patient’s clinical situation, it may be used in combination with certain hormone therapies, or alone (as monotherapy).
+Abemaciclib is manufactured by Eli Lilly and Company.

 What is the ingredient in Verzenio?

 The active ingredient in Verzenio is abemaciclib, a kinase inhibitor that targets cyclin dependent kinase (CDK) 4 and 6.1

 How does abemaciclib work?

 Breast cancer cells that are hormone receptor-positive are stimulated by the presence of hormones like estrogen, which can increase the activity of CDK4 and 6, which are proteins involved in a cell’s growth and division.
 Overactivity of CDK4 and CDK6 can cause breast cancer cells to grow uncontrollably.

 Abemaciclib targets and blocks the proteins CDK4 and CDK6.
 By blocking these two proteins, abemaciclib can help slow the growth and division of breast cancer cells, but it may also interfere with the normal growth and division of healthy cells.1,2

 What are some of the possible side effects of abemaciclib?